adnguyen/Notebooks_and_Protocols/2018_notebook.md

 ### "Will Big Data Close the missing heritability gap?", Dr. Ana Vazquez, Michigan State University

+GWAS associated with disease- genetic risk score based on GWAS significant variants

+* Problem: proportion of variance explaiend by GWA-sig hits remains lower than the trait heritability ; aka missing heritability

+* there could be a large number of small-effect variants not detected . starndard gwas lack power to detect

+* for complex disease, these variants can explain a sizable proportion of genetic variance

+**Biobanks**

+* recruit data from thousands of patients

+* pairing genomics data with electornic medical records and extensive phenotyping
+* same protocol, variable def for all patienets
+* all subjects are genotyped with same platform

+**Landscape of factors that affect prediction accuracy for complex traits**

+* acess effects of sample size, number of markers, LD, estimation procedure

+**Model: Human Height: A model complex trait**

+* highly heritable (.8)
+* no strong QTL
+* extensively studied
+* strong effect of age and gender

+**Genotyping**

+* 600K SNPs
+*

+Data from UKbiobank

+* use interim release
+	* 1k white people

+* full release
+	* 4k white people

+science is so biased....

+**Workflow**

+1. pre-adjust standing height by age and gender
+2. GWS in training set , do a SNP -ranking

+Data partitions: Training and testing sets

+* interim release
+	* 102k training, 80k test

+* full release
+	* 400k training, rest test ; rep 5 tiems

+adjusted SNP windows

+3. Fit bayesian models to top - p SNPs
+4. assess prediction accuracy on test set

+Whole Genome regression, predictions are derived using thousands of SNPs

+Challenges:

+* curse of dimensionality --> bayesians, penalized to sovle
+* Computation ;
+* require large sample sizes

+Prediction:

+* ..5-.6 as functin of sample size
+* prediction accuracy increasing , but slow
+* highest prediction .65, r^2 0.42

+More SNPs genomic heritability increases but prediction accuracy plateaus.
+The gap is reduc of accuracy on estimated efects.

+How many markers are needed?
+Depends on sample size and number of SNPs

+Data partition into subsets--no clue why

+Prediction accuracy has opt of ~5k snps, and any more markers reduce prediction accuracy .

+Increasing training size increases prediction accuracy.

 ### “High Throughput data (environmental, genomic and phenotypic covariates) for improving predictive ability under complex scenarios with applications in plant breeding.”
 Dr. Diego Jarquin, University of Nebraska-Lincoln

+Genomse to field idea: G x E project

+genomes2fields.org

+gxe is problem: use it, reduce it, ignore it